bentlema/puppet-tutorial-pe/tutorial/vbox/01-Provision-Training-VMs.md

     exit                            # and drop out of the VM, back to host OS shell prompt
 ```

+### Stopping your Vagrant-managed VM

 When you're done working through any particular lab, and want to stop your
-VM's, you'd issue a 'vagrant halt' command followed by the VM name, as follows:
+VM's, you'd issue a `vagrant halt` command followed by the VM name, as follows:

 ```
     vagrant halt puppet        # and wait for VM to shutdown
 ```

+### Starting your Vagrant-managed VM

-If you issued a `vagrant halt puppet` to test the above, make sure you issue a `vagrant up puppet` before continuing on through the labs...
+If you issued a `vagrant halt puppet` to test the above, you may issue a `vagrant up puppet` before continuing on through the labs to start it back up again...

 If all goes well with the above, we can be confident that our VM is working as expected, and let's move on.

+### Login to your VM again...

 Let's login to your puppet VM again with `vagrant ssh puppet`

-You should see that /share is in `df` output, and this is your shared filesystem space that is also accessible outside of the VM
+You should see that `/share` is in the `df` output.
+This is your shared filesystem space that is also accessible outside of the VM

 ```
 $ vagrant ssh puppet